mbdmedrano1128/temp-humid-esp32/README.md

 - **No output in monitor?** Make sure the right COM port is selected and the board is powered.
 - **Sensor errors or NaN readings?** Check wiring, sensor voltage, and whether a pull-up resistor is needed.
 - **Build errors?** Ensure ESP-IDF is properly installed and `IDF_PATH` is set.

----

-## 📜 License

-This project is open-source and available under the MIT License.